History of Athens

 Athens is one of the oldest named cities in the world, having been continuously inhabited for perhaps 5,000 years.
 Situated in southern Europe, Athens became the leading city of ancient Greece in the first millennium BC, and its cultural achievements during the 5th century BC laid the foundations of Western civilization.

 The earliest evidence for human habitation in Athens dates back to the Neolithic period.
 The Acropolis served as a fortified center during the Mycenaean era.
 By the 8th century BC, Athens had evolved into a prominent city-state, or polis, within the region of Attica.
 The 7th and 6th centuries BC saw the establishment of legal codes, such as those by Draco, Solon and Cleisthenes, which aimed to address social inequalities and set the stage for the development of democracy.

 In the early 5th century BC, Athens played a central role in repelling Persian invasions and subsequently established its hegemony over other city-states through the formation of the Delian League.
 Under the leadership of Pericles, the city experienced a period of prosperity and cultural flourishing known as the Golden Age.
 This era saw the construction of significant architectural works, such as the Parthenon, and advancements in philosophy, drama, and the arts, establishing Athens as a center of classical civilization.
 The Peloponnesian War against Sparta ended in Athenian defeat and marked a decline in its political power.
 Nevertheless, under Hellenistic and Roman rule, Athens retained its status as a center of learning, attracting students and philosophers from across the empire.

 During the early Middle Ages, the city experienced a decline, then recovered under the later Byzantine Empire and was relatively prosperous during the period of the Crusades (12th and 13th centuries), benefiting from Italian trade.
 Following a period of sharp decline under the rule of the Ottoman Empire, Athens re-emerged in the 19th century as the capital of the independent and self-governing Greek state.

 Name

 The name of Athens, connected to the name of its patron goddess Athena, originates from an earlier Pre-Greek language.
 The origin myth explaining how Athens acquired this name through the legendary contest between Poseidon and Athena was described by Herodotus, Apollodorus, Ovid, Plutarch, Pausanias and others.
 It even became the theme of the sculpture on the west pediment of the Parthenon.
 Both Athena and Poseidon requested to be patrons of the city and to give their name to it, so they competed with offering the city one gift each.
-Poseidon produced a spring by striking the ground with his trident, symbolizing naval power.
+Poseidon produced a saltwater spring by striking the ground with his trident, symbolizing naval power.